Weak Identification with Bounds in a Class of Minimum Distance Models: Empirical Application

-\textbf{Remarks.} \textbf{6.1.} The robust CIs are close to the standard CI, which indicates that this specification is likely to be strongly identified.
-The robust CIs are expected to be weakly wider under strong identification, which is true here, but the robust CIs are not much wider.
-In particular, the treatment effect, measured by the mean of the treatment factor, is still statistically significantly positive.

-\textbf{6.2.} The variances of the factors are estimated to be close to their upper bounds.
-This is somewhat common in factor models and is known as a Heywood case.\footnote{Heywood cases arise whenever a variance parameter is estimated to be zero or a correlation parameter is estimated to be one.
-A longstanding puzzle in factor models is explaining why Heywood cases occur so often (see \cite{Bollen1989}).
-The weak identification limit theory in theorem 1 provides an explanation because Heywood cases occur with positive probability in the limit.} This is potentially problematic as neither the standard CI nor the robust CI without bounds is valid when the parameter is on the boundary, even under strong identification (see \cite{Andrews1999, Andrews2001} or \cite{Ketz2018}).
-Indeed, the main reason the robust CI with bounds is wider is to account for the boundary.

-\textbf{6.3.} The proximity of the boundary poses a curious dilemma.
-Under strong identification, the boundary invalidates standard inference.
-It is common for researchers to ignore the boundary (that is, not impose the bounds on estimators/tests) in order to avoid the nonstandard inference problem.
-But under weak identification, the boundary provides valuable information that shrinks the identified set.
-The RQLR test, by being robust to both the boundary and weak identification, is a valuable tool for applied researchers facing this dilemma.

-In practice, the number of factors is usually unknown.
-Anytime there is an unknown number of factors, there is always the possibility that one of the factors is weak.
-Exploratory factor analysis is commonly used to suggest a number of factors.
-In this setting, \cite{Attanasio2020AER} ran a variety of exploratory factor analyses on the measurement system for parental investments that includes both time and material investments and found anywhere between 1 and 4 factors.\footnote{See table C.1 in \cite{Attanasio2020AER}.} To account for this, we consider a specification with two parental investment factors for the treatment and control groups and allow the second factor to be weak.
+The factor model used by \cite{Attanasio2020AER} specifies one factor for the control group and one factor for the treatment group.\footnote{\cite{Attanasio2020AER} ran a variety of exploratory factor analyses on the measurement system for parental investments that includes both time and material investments and found anywhere between 1 and 4 factors; see Table C.1 in \cite{Attanasio2020AER}.} \cite{CoxWeakIdFactor} calculates a specification test for the one-factor models for material investments and notes that they are likely misspecified with p-values below $10^{-8}$.
+To account for this, \cite{CoxWeakIdFactor} estimates factor models with two factors, allowing the second factor to be weakly identified.